This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 While not perfect, ReSEAcled Poo Bags are the least harmful option for our planet when accounting for the entire life cycle of a poo bag.

 Guided by experts.
-Directed by research.

 The poo bag world is filled with greenwashing.
 We’re here to set the record straight.

-Transform a Daily Act to have a Profound Impact
+Transform a daily act to have a profound impact

 Recycling and reducing are vital, but they're not enough.